12 of the Best Running Films

-There is nothing better than a great running film and with lockdown still underway, it’s a good chance to highlight our favourites.
+There is nothing better than a great running film and with the Oscars around the corner, it’s a good chance to highlight our favourites.

 If you only have time to watch one new film, please watch this.
 It follows the story of world record marathon holder, Fiona Oakes who was told (aged 14) she would never walk properly and has no kneecap, as she prepares for the Marathon des Sables.
 When she’s not running Fiona spends her time devoted to the 450+ animals in her sanctuary.
 She is a rare combination of gritty determination and compassion.